 Extensible Business Reporting Language (XBRL) is an open specification that uses XML-based data tags to describe financial statements.
 Both public and private companies can use the specification.

-According to the XBRL organization, XBRL is intended to be a "standards-based method with which users can prepare, publish (in a variety of formats), exchange and analyze financial statements and the information they contain.
+According to the XBRL organization, XBRL is a "standards-based method with which users can prepare, publish (in a variety of formats), exchange and analyze financial statements and the information they contain.
 It is intended to allow for the automatic exchange and reliable extraction of financial information across all software formats and technologies, including the internet."

 There are three terms to understand when working with XBRL: